Why you should join the mission:

 - Abstain from involvement with and/or use of illegal substances and from taking prescribed substances differently than prescribed by a physician realizing that the body is the temple of the Holy Spirit.

 - Maintain a lifestyle that is free from sexual sin, as biblically defined.
-This includes but is not limited to homosexuality, pre-marital or extra-marital sex.

 - Have a teachable spirit and the ability to work in harmony with others; be committed to unity, teamwork, and biblical respect for Open Door’s leadership and policies.
 (Phil.
 2:1-4, Hebrews 13:7, 17)